FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 #### (Optional) Distance Sensor

-Note: We did not distribute this sensor to you, so if you are interested in playing with it, please come pick it up from the TA!

 Earlier we have asked you to play with the proximity sensor, which is able to sense object within a short distance.
 Here, we offer [Qwiic Multi Distance Sensor](https://www.sparkfun.com/products/17072), which has a field of view of about 25° and is able to detect objects up to 3 meters away!

 <p float="left">